Medvekoma has been a fan of many movie and video game franchises ever since he first watched the Star Wars trilogy during his early years.

-If you'd play with then name of the famous Russian-American science fiction author, then fallout 4 is more than glad to cater for your needs.
-A possible reason for paying the author respects could be the influence his works had on the fallout universe and the technology it displays.
+If you'd play with then name of the famous Russian-American science fiction author, then Fallout 4 is more than glad to cater to your needs.
+A possible reason for paying the author respects could be the influence his works had on the Fallout universe and the technology it displays.

 Everybody's favorite British secret agent may appear in Fallout 4 as a voiced name.
 Who wouldn't want to shoot up the wasteland in style?

 A reference to the American producer of numerous famous movies (Top Gun, Con Air, Armageddon, Pirates of the Caribbean), who was present at numerous Fallout 4 exhibitions, as well as the launch event.

 Naturally (or not?) you can name your character after the fictional vampire slayer.
 Who knows when your character will meet the notorious family from Fallout 3 and will have some vampire hunting to do.

 If a bow and arrow is what you fancy, then bring in some Hunger Games and name your character Katniss Everdeen (both names voiced).
 And may the odds be ever in your favor.

 Said to be one of the best female characters as of late in action movies, the name of George Miller's character portrayed by Charlize Theron is also voiced and playable in Fallout 4.
 Looking at other entries on this list, it seems to be Bethesda's way of winking toward other post-apocalyptic franchises.

 When it comes to comic books in the Fallout universe, Grognak the Barbarian is a must-have and must-stash.
 Of course, the character of Grognak himself is a reference to Conan the Barbarian.